kishwordulal1234/MedusaC2/README.md

    monetary gain without explicit written permission from the original author.

-2. Any distribution, modification, or derivative work MUST include proper attribution to the original author (unknown_hart) and this license notice.
+2. Any distribution, modification, or derivative work MUST include proper attribution to the original author (unknone_hart) and this license notice.

 3. You may NOT claim ownership, authorship, or copyright of the original Software or present it as your own work.

-4. Any public distribution or sharing MUST clearly credit "unknown_hart" as the original creator and link to the original repository.
+4. Any public distribution or sharing MUST clearly credit "unknone_hart" as the original creator and link to the original repository.

 PERMISSIONS: